telerik/winforms-docs/knowledge-base/dock-toolwindows-taskbar-winforms.md

 type: how-to
 page_title: How to Display ToolWindows on the Taskbar in WinForms
 slug: dock-toolwindows-taskbar-winforms
-tags: radDock, toolwindow, floatingwindowcreated, showintaskbar
+tags: dock, toolwindow, floatingwindowcreated, showintaskbar
 res_type: kb
 ticketid: 1662442
 ---